pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

           task = create_key("sub-{subject}/func/sub-{subject}_task-foodchoice_run-{item:01d}_bold")
           ```

-          - As for the anatomical image you need to add the `sub-{subject}/` folder
+          - As for the anatomical image you need to add the `sub-{subject}/` folder.
           - The `func` folder is dedicated to the functional images.
           - The `task-<taskname>` indicates the name of the task.
-          - `_run-` is just a place holder for the run number that heudiconv fills in automatically
+          - `_run-` is just a place holder for the run number that heudiconv fills in automatically.
           - The `bold` suffix indicates the type of functional file we are dealing with.

         - Set up the field maps images, which go into the `fmap` folder.
 The previous anatomical and functional images